Title: Executive Chief Engineer Truck Programs Commercial Vehicle company Toyota Motor North America, Research and Development

 Toyota Motor North America, Research and Development

-Mike Sweers is the chief engineer for the Toyota Tundra and Tacoma vehicle programs at Toyota Motor North America, Research and Development (TMNA R&D) headquartered in York Township, Mich.
+Mike Sweers is the executive chief engineer for the Toyota Tundra, Sequoia, Tacoma and 4Runner vehicle programs at Toyota Motor North America, Research and Development (TMNA R&D) headquartered in York Township, Michigan.

 In July 2010, Sweers became the chief engineer for the Toyota Tundra followed by chief engineer of the Toyota Tacoma in April 2012.
 Prior to these appointments, he was promoted to vice president of Engineering Design, Interior.